 Note: Module II continues past December; however, no fall loan can be processed after the last day of classes in December.
 All paperwork must be completed prior to this time.

 Q: When do I receive financial aid for Module III?

-A: Students enrolled for 5 or more semester hours in Module III will receive aid after the first day of classes for Module III.
-Students enrolled for less than 5 semester hours in Module III are not eligible for financial aid.
+A: Students enrolled for 5 or more hours in Module III will receive aid after the first day of classes for Module III.
+Students enrolled for less than 5 hours in Module III are not eligible for financial aid.